-Almost dying took its toll, which meant before the hour was up, it was time to make food.
-And not just a little food—sandwiches and Cheetos wasn’t going to cut it—but a butt load of it, including a ton of meat.
-Dastien grilled some massive steaks that looked like half a cow, but he said it wasn’t even near that much.
+Almost dying took its toll, which meant it was time to make food, and not just a little food—sandwiches and Cheetos weren’t going to cut it—but a ton of food, including lots of meat.
+Dastien grilled some massive steaks that had to have been at least half a cow, but he said it wasn’t even nearly that much.
 Still, a family of ten could live for a few days on the food I chowed through.
 I’d made four boxes of wild rice and a large salad.

 It’d taken no time at all for us to devour the entire feast, and now we were sharing a half-gallon of coconut chocolate chip ice cream while we watched The Princess Bride.
 I couldn’t believe that Dastien had never seen it.
 For whatever reason, my family watched it every Christmas Eve.
 Watching it with him was like seeing it for the first time again.
 All the jokes were a surprise for him, and I got to feel that zing of surprise, too.